huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_pool.md

       Changing this creates a new pool.

 * `loadbalancer_id` - (Optional, String, ForceNew) The load balancer on which to provision this pool.
 Changing this creates a new pool.
-Note:  Exactly one of LoadbalancerID or ListenerID must be provided.
+Note:  At least one of LoadbalancerID or ListenerID must be provided.

 * `listener_id` - (Optional, String, ForceNew) The Listener on which the members of the pool will be associated with.
   Changing this creates a new pool.
-Note:  Exactly one of LoadbalancerID or ListenerID must be provided.
+Note:  At least one of LoadbalancerID or ListenerID must be provided.

 * `lb_method` - (Required, String) The load balancing algorithm to distribute traffic to the pool's members.
 Must be one of ROUND_ROBIN, LEAST_CONNECTIONS, or SOURCE_IP.